arron-taylor/mui-theme-visualizer/README.md

-# mui-theme-visualizer (made with Create-React-App)
+# mui-theme-visualizer (made with Create-React-App for MUI v4)
 All of the material-ui components on one page.
 Nothing unnecessary.
 Easily make your theme (with dark mode too!) in the theme.js file and see how it affects every mui component right away.

 My goal: